Reviews11 min read

 What Is SiteGround, Actually?

 SiteGround is a web hosting company founded in Bulgaria back in 2004.
-They've grown into one of the more respected names in the WordPress hosting space, and honestly, there's a real reason for that — they actually invest in their infrastructure instead of just reselling server space on aging hardware (looking at you, several of the big-name budget hosts that shall remain nameless).
+They've grown into one of the more respected names in the WordPress hosting space, and honestly, there's a real reason for that — they actually invest in their infrastructure instead of just reselling server space on aging hardware (looking at you, several of the big-name budget hosts).

-They're officially recommended by WordPress.org, which carries real weight.
-That recommendation doesn't get handed out easily — it's based on technical standards, not a paid placement.
+WordPress.org officially recommends them, which carries real weight.
+That endorsement doesn't get handed out lightly — it's based on actual technical standards, not paid placements.

-Fun fact: SiteGround now hosts over 3 million domains worldwide.
-They run their platform on Google Cloud infrastructure, which means their physical server foundation is legitimately solid.
-But here's what makes them interesting — they've built a significant layer of their own tools, caching systems, and security on top of that foundation.
-It's not just vanilla cloud hosting with a pretty interface slapped on top.
+Here's something interesting: SiteGround now hosts over 3 million domains worldwide.
+They run their platform on Google Cloud infrastructure, which means their physical server foundation is genuinely solid.
+But what makes them stand out is the significant layer of their own tools, caching systems, and security they've built on top of that foundation.
+It's not just vanilla cloud hosting with a pretty interface.

-Market-position wise, they sit in that middle ground between budget hosts like Hostinger and premium managed WordPress hosts like WP Engine or Kinsta.
-Honestly, I think that's a smart spot to occupy, and they mostly pull it off.
+Position-wise, they sit in that middle zone between budget hosts like Hostinger and premium managed WordPress hosts like WP Engine or Kinsta.
+Honestly, I think that's where the value proposition gets interesting, and they mostly deliver on it.

 8-chapter comprehensive budgeting guide with 3 interactive calculators.
 Stop living paycheck to paycheck.